 Tennessee adopted statewide prohibition.14

-The Champagne Riots began in 1910 and 1911, but violence and riots continued until the outbreak of WW.
+The Champagne Riots began in 1910 and 1911.
+But violence and riots continued until the outbreak of WW.
 I. The primary cause of the riots was conflict over the boundaries of Champagne vs. non-Champagne wine.
-An arbitrary boundary line made an enormous financial difference.15
+The arbitrary boundary made an enormous financial difference.15

 - Vodka accounted for 89.3% of the total alcohol consumed in Russia.16